-On this site, I talk quite a bit about how to market your sports facility, so I definitely want to mention a marketing effort that many sports facilities skip – and it’s one that I consider to be one of the easiest and most important branding/marketing opportunities available to you: your staff.
+On this site, I talk quite a bit about how to market your sports facility, so I definitely want to mention a marketing effort that many sports facilities skip.
+It’s one that I consider to be one of the easiest and most important branding/marketing opportunities available to you: your staff.

 Marketing isn’t just about buying ads or making sure your web site is listed in search engines.
 Marketing happens every time a customer walks into your sports facility, and your staff members are the true gatekeepers of your brand.
-They are often your customers’ first impression of your sports facility, so it’s imperative that your staff is aware of the image you’re trying to present to your clients.
+They are often your customers’ first impression of your sports facility.
+It’s imperative that your staff is aware of the image you’re trying to present to your clients.

 When it comes to marketing via staff, here are some “rules” I have implemented at my own sports facility.